VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

 ## Introduction
 In this exercise, we want to take the first step towards creating our own direct system call dropper.
 But to understand the principle of a legitimate sysall itself, we will start by creating a high-level API (HLA) shellcode dropper based on the Windows APIs, which will serve as a reference for later modifications.
-The technical functionality of the high level API is relatively simple and therefore, in my opinion, perfectly suited to gradually develop the high level API dropper into a direct system call dropper.
-In the HLA dropper we use the following Windows APIs:
-- VirtualAlloc
-- WriteProcessMemory
-- CreateThread
-- WaitForSingleObject

 ## Workshop tasks